sercankulcu/sercankulcu.github.io/_memory/2020-01-01-the-bottle.md

 ---
 title: "The Bottle"
 date: 2020-01-01
+description: "The janitor mentioned it casually: the roommate urinated into a bottle because the toilet was three floors away — three floors had defeated civilization."
-tags: [academia, work, memories, absurdity, people]
+tags: [academia, work, absurdity, office-life]
 ---

 By 2020, I was no longer new.
 I knew the corridors, the rooms, the habits, and some of the people well enough to speak without measuring every sentence.